dipshisingh31/DipshiSingh31/README.md

      alt="My banner"
      style="float: left; margin-right: 10px;" />

-**About me:**   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am  a database and visualization specialist who is passionate about Information system solutions and data insights via easy to understand dashboards.\
+**About me:**   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am  a database and visualization specialist who is passionate about Information system solutions and data insights via easy to understand dashboards and SQL queries.
+I am working on some self-projects in my free time to keep my skills up to date while I am trasistioning to the new environment in the United States.\
-**Expertise:**  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Working with large and complex data sets, extracting insights, building narratives to solve problems and take better decisions.\
+**Expertise:**  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Working with large and complex data sets, extracting insights, building narratives to solve problems and take better decisions.
+Be it database design or optimization, automation of data flows, removing redundancies or combining enterprise analytics solution into worksheets, dashboards.\
-**Experience:** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Be it database design or optimization, automation of data flows, removing redundancies, providing data warehouse solutions or combining enterprise analytics solution into worksheets, dashboards, I have hands on experience in my work assignments.
+**Experience:** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I am an experienced Business Intelligence Analyst having worked with Health insurance, Consumer goods datasets and knowledge of these industries.

 **Skillset:**